-Apologies to my regular readers, only now catching up with my friends at Stats Canada who last Friday published their monthly Consumer Price Index for August 2012, and some OK news in there for Canadians, in that Inflation continues to grow at a slowish rate.
+Apologies to my regular readers.
+I’m only now catching up with my friends at Stats Canada.
+They published their monthly Consumer Price Index for August 2012 last Friday.
+There is some OK news in there for Canadians.
+Inflation continues to grow at a slowish rate.

 To be exact our friends said: